mkloubert/SimpleGallery/README.md

 ### Scripts

-By default you can copy or link a file called `sgScript.js` to the directory where your images are included.
+By default you can copy or link a file called `sgScript.js` to the directory where the gallery script is included.

 If the file was not found, it is ignored.

 ### Styles

-By default you can copy or link a file called `sgStyle.css` to the directory where your images are included.
+By default you can copy or link a file called `sgStyle.css` to the directory where the gallery script is included.

 If the file was not found, it is ignored.